Particl-Community/academy/in-depth/indepth_voting.rst

 |    Duration   |             5,040 blocks minimum             |
 +---------------+----------------------------------------------+

-The first type of proposal, non protocol consensus changing proposals, does not require significant changes to the protocol.
+The first type of proposal, non-protocol consensus-changing proposals, does not require significant changes to the protocol.
 Typically, they would be proposals requesting funds from the treasury fund to kickstart a specific project, for example.

-For a non protocol consensus vote to be considered "valid", its voting period must be a minimum of 5,040 blocks (roughly one week).
-Within that period, 20% of the blocks staked need to contain a vote for one of the available voting options.
+For a non-protocol consensus vote to be considered "valid", its voting period must be a minimum of 5,040 blocks (roughly one week).
+Within that period, 20% of the blocks staked need to vote for one of the available voting options.
 That means the quorum has to be at least 20%.

 Finally, to be considered as "approved" by the community, it needs to reach an approval rate of at least 60%, meaning at least 60% of all the votes cast for the proposal approve of the proposed idea.